Municipal and County Administration

 Additional Information:

-- In addition to class, there will be work outside class to be completed, such as pre-recorded video lectures, exercises, small group work, reading, and quizzes.
+- In addition to in-class sessions, participants will be required to complete work outside of class, including pre-recorded video lectures, exercises, small group work, and readings

 Materials

 All materials and assignments are posted online via Canvas, the School’s secure online platform.
-You will also receive a digital version of the reference book County and Municipal Government in North Carolina accessible via Canvas.
+You will also receive a hard copy of the reference book County and Municipal Government in North Carolina.

 Tuition